THE FALL OF DON JUAN

 NATALIE.
 What else do you know?

 WITNESS.
-Like I said, I know everything about you.
+I told you I know everything.

 Witness whispers something in her ear.
 Natalie reacts.